m5stack/m5-docs/docs/en/uiflow/FACES.md

 Return button ASIIC value

 * __Is new button pressed__
-If the button is pressed back to true
+Return true if the button is pressed

 #### Usage

-> The screen displays the characters entered
+> The screen displays the input number

 ><img src="/image/FACES/KeyBoard_user.gif" width="50%">